Types

 Prevention is the best medicine for a cold or the flu.
 Ask your healthcare provider about when and how to get a yearly flu vaccine.
 Also ask your provider when you should have your pneumonia vaccine.
 Prevent having contact with people who have colds, and wash your hands often.

-Talk with your healthcare provider if you feel a cold coming on.
+Talk with your doctor if you feel a cold coming on.
 They can evaluate your symptoms and may advise a pain reliever.
 An example is acetaminophen.
 This is not an NSAID.
 Also ask about cold medicines that don’t contain decongestants.
 The bottom line: Always talk with your healthcare provider before taking any new medicine.

 Author: Conaway, Brenda